 If applicant is claiming exemption from providing Worker’s Compensation Insurance for employees, they should contact the Workers’ Compensation Office to obtain information and the appropriate forms.

 - Use and Occupancy Permit

-- Only required by applicants using a trailer as an office
+This is only required by applicants using a trailer as an office.

 Upon completion, the application packet and all materials must be mailed to the following address: